whimc/Path-Generator/setup_update.md

 - [Installation](#Installation)
 - [Updating and Adding New Maps](#Updating-and-Adding-New-Maps)

+Note: If you only need to obtain player path images, please refer to the README.md file instead.
+Setting up the server is not necessary for this purpose.

 # Installation
-**[this guide](https://faun.pub/deploy-flask-app-with-nginx-using-gunicorn-7fda4f50066a) was followed to set up the server.**
+** We followed [this guide](https://faun.pub/deploy-flask-app-with-nginx-using-gunicorn-7fda4f50066a) to set up the server.** This guide introduces how to deploy a micro Flask application using Gunicorn as the WSGI server and Nginx as the web server.
+It is recommended for those unfamiliar with deploying Flask applications, as it covers key steps like installing dependencies, setting up a virtual environment, and configuring Nginx.

-*Before starting, make sure the security permissions on the server are configured to allow all inbouind traffic.*
+*Before starting, make sure the security permissions on the server are configured to allow all inbouind traffic.* In other words, please ensure that the server's security settings (such as firewall rules or security group configurations) are adjusted to accept all incoming requests from all sources.

 ## File structure
 This project (and subsequent APIs) will live in `/srv/whimc`.